 4.3.8.1 PDN GW selection function (3GPP accesses)

 The PDN GW selection function allocates a PDN GW that shall provide the PDN connectivity for the 3GPP access.
-The function uses subscriber information provided by the HSS and possibly additional criteria such as SIPTO/LIPA support per APN configured in the SGSN/MME, UE support for dual connectivity with NR, 15 EPS bearers support by the UE, CIoT EPS Optimisation(s) impacting PDN GW e.g. Non-IP support, NB-IoT RAT support (for generation of accounting information), etc.
+The function uses subscriber information provided by the HSS and possibly additional criteria such as SIPTO/LIPA support per APN configured in the SGSN/MME, UE support for dual connectivity with NR, 15 EPS bearers support by the UE, CIoT EPS Optimisation(s) impacting PDN GW e.g. Non-IP or Ethernet support, NB-IoT RAT support (for generation of accounting information), etc.

 NOTE 1: Selection of PDN GWs optimised for different RATs (e.g. NB-IoT) can be achieved by the allocation of different APNs to subscribers allowed to use specific RATs and/or using the UE Usage Type.